yunbinmo/tp/docs/DeveloperGuide.md

 ![UIStructure](images/UIstructure.jpg)
 #### Implementation

 The `objectListPanel` will be updated according to user command.
-It support follwoing commands:
+It supports the following commands:

 * `list -c` — List all clients.
 * `list -i` — List all insurances.